-- The control device shall reduce emissions from an emission collection system by at least 95 percent by weight. - The emission collection system which collects and transports emissions to an air pollution control device shall collect at least 90 percent by weight of the emissions generated by the sources of emissions. - The overall efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall be at least 85.5 percent, by weight, - Combustion temperature shall be continuously monitored when operating a thermal incinerator. - Inlet and exhaust gas temperatures shall be continuously monitored when operating a catalytic incinerator, - Control device efficiency shall be continuously monitored when operating a control device other than a thermal or catalytic incinerator, and - Compliance through the use of an add-on control system shall not result in affected pollutant emissions in excess of the affected pollutant emissions that would result from compliance with Sections D.1, D.2, D.3, E, and J.
+- 2. Non-Powder Industrial Maintenance Extreme Performance Coatings and Electric-Insulating Varnish 420 grams per liter, 3.51 pounds per gallon (when air dried) - 3.
+Powder Coatings 50 grams per liter, 0.42 pound per gallon - 4.
+Sources A person may elect to use an add-on exhaust control system equipment to achieve as an alternative to meeting the requirements compliance with provisions of Sections D.1, D.2, D.3, E. and J., provided that the control equipment meets all of the applicable requirements of Sections a and b below are met.
+Such control equipment must be approved in advance by the Control Officer.
+Any person choosing to install such control equipment system shall obtain an Authority to Construct from the District prior to installation. - The control device shall reduce emissions from an emission collection system by at least 95 percent by weight. - b.
+The emission collection system which collects and transports emissions to an air pollution control device shall collect at least 90 percent by weight of the emissions generated by the sources of emissions. - a.
+The overall efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall be at least 85.5 percent, by weight, - b.
+Combustion temperature shall be continuously monitored when operating a thermal incinerator, - c.
+Inlet and exhaust gas temperatures shall be continuously monitored when operating a catalytic incinerator, - d.
+Control device efficiency shall be continuously monitored when operating a control device other than a thermal or catalytic incinerator, and - e.
+Compliance through the use of an add-on control system shall not result in affected pollutant emissions in excess of the affected pollutant emissions that would result from compliance with Sections D.1, D.2, D.3, E, and J.